FIVE QUESTIONS WITH ABOVO FOUNDER, ANDREW YOUNG

 Q5: You’re someone who’s traveled and lived all over the world.
 Why did you decide on Fargo as a good home base for your company?

 Young: “In Fargo, when you combine community with accessibility and affordability—especially from a business standpoint—why not start a business here?
 “There’s nothing you can’t do, and there’s nowhere you can’t be—even if you can’t physically be there.
 We have a client in California, we have a client in New York City, we have a client in Salt Lake City.
 And all of them would give us rave reviews, even though I’ve never been to Utah to see that client.
-I’ve not been to California, and yet here we are with Kevin Blain, the biggest realtor in the state of California, who signed with us.
 “I can’t think of many businesses that require you to be in a physical location.
 And I think the way the world is trending and the way our generation is moving around, it’s going to be a disservice to our future as companies to build a business based on location.
 So find a place where you’re passionate, where you have family, where you can call home, and for me, that’s Fargo.”